Skip to main content

 • Enable Backups: Automatic scheduled backups

-• Schedule: Hourly, Daily, Weekly, Monthly, or Custom cron expression
+• Schedule: Hourly, Daily, Weekly, or Monthly

 • Retention: Number of backups to keep (default: 7)